oliverjam/learn-advanced-react-listbox/README.md

 ### Task

 Add a `label` prop to your component.
 We need to render the this string inside a `<div>` element above the button.
 We can then associate it with the button using `aria-labelledBy`.

+Don't forget to edit `src/index.js` to pass a `label` prop to your component.

 ![](/screenshots/2.png)